 QUAL ITY AREA 2.1 Health Each child's health and physical activity is supported and promoted.
 2.1.2 Health practices and procedures Effective illness and injury management and hygiene practices are promoted and implemented.
 2.2 Safety Each child is protected.
 2.2.1 Supervision At all times, reasonable precautions and adequate supervision ensure children are protected from harm and hazard 2.2.2 Incident and emergency management Plans to effectively manage incidents and emergencies are developed in consultation with relevant authorities, practiced and implemented 2.2.3 Child protection Management, educators and staff are aware of their roles and responsibilities to identify and respond to every child at risk of abuse or neglect 3.1.1 Fit for purpose Outdoor and indoor spaces, buildings, fixtures and fittings are suitable for their purpose, including supporting the access of every child.
 3.1.2 Upkeep Premises, furniture and equipment are safe, clean and well maintained.
 4.1.1 Organisation of educators The organisation of educators across the service supports children's learning and development.
 7.1 Governance Governance supports the operation of a quality service.
 7.1.2 Management Systems Systems are in place to manage risk and enable the effective management and operation of a quality service.
+EDUC ATION AND CARE SERVICE S NATIONAL REGULATIONS 77 Health, hygiene and safe food practices 84 Awareness of child protection law 85 Incident injury trauma and illness policies and procedures

-EDUCATION AND CARE SERVICES NATIONAL REGULATIONS 77 Health, hygiene and safe food practices 84 Awareness of child protection law 85 Incident, injury, trauma and illness policies and procedures 86 Notification to parents of incident, injury, trauma and illness 87 incident, injury, trauma and illness record 89 First aid kits 97 Emergency and evacuation procedures 99 Children leaving the education and care service premises 100 Risk assessment must be conducted before excursion 103 Premises, furniture and equipment to be safe, clean and in good repair 115 Premises designed to facilitate supervision 168 Education and care service must have policies and procedures
+84 Awareness of child protection law 85 Incident, injury, trauma and illness policies and procedures 86 Notification to parents of incident, injury, trauma and illness 87 incident, injury, trauma and illness record 89 First aid kits 97 Emergency and evacuation procedures 99 Children leaving the education and care service premises 100 Risk assessment must be conducted before excursion 103 Premises, furniture and equipment to be safe, clean and in good repair 115 Premises designed to facilitate supervision 168 Education and care service must have policies and procedures